wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 a cycle of event processing, is also initialized by reserving elements, the number of which equals the value of `banked_`.

+The constructor then calls `createCacheArray()` to compute the parameters of the cache tag array, specifically, the number of blocks in the cache.
+The function inserts the key `lines` with the string representing the number of blocks into the param object, as a result, for future use.

+Next, the constructor reads the number of requests that can be processed per cycle into data member `maxRequestsPerCycle_`.
+At last, the constructor initializes the cache links with other components by calling `configureLinks()`, initializes the coherence manager (and the tag array) by calling `createCoherenceManager()`, and registers statistics using `registerStatistics()`.

 #### Creating Links